 Over the years I have been in ministry, I have built quite a few websites for churches.
-In fact, not only have I built websites for the churches I have pastored, but I have built websites for others.
+In fact, not only have I made websites for the churches I have pastored, but I have developed websites for others.

-Take that, along with the fact that I am always “rebuilding” the website of my current church, experimenting with what works and doesn’t work, I have come to learn a few things about what a church website must have in order to be effective.
-So I thought I would share with you some of the things I have learned in order that you can learn from my mistakes and my experiments and make sure you have these church website “must haves” on your church website.
+Take that, along with the fact that I am always “rebuilding” the website of my current church, experimenting with what works and doesn’t work; I have come to learn a few things about what a church website must have to be effective.
+So I thought I would share with you some of the things I have learned so that you can learn from my mistakes and my experiments and make sure you have these church website “must haves” on your church website.

 7 “Must Haves” For Every Church Website